 \subsection{VI vs CVI Examples}

-Figures \ref{fig-nonsep} and \ref{fig-sep} give the results of the CVI algorithm as compared to VI on non-separable and separable systems, respectively.
-In both cases, a system of $N=7$ agents was considered, where each agent selected between binary choices at each time step.
-With the MDP states defined as the joint strategies of the system, the overall state space had a size of $2^7 = 128$.
-The controller was given $M=3$ actions that may be assigned to any particular cluster, leading to an action space of size $3^C$ where $C$ is the number of clusters.
-Appropriate transition matrices were randomly generated, as well as deterministic non-separable and separable state reward functions of the form $r(s,\abold) \triangleq r(s)$.
+Figures \ref{fig-nonsep} and \ref{fig-sep} compare CVI and VI on non-separable and separable systems, respectively.
+Both systems had $N=7$ agents with binary choices, giving a state space a size of $2^7$.
+The CP had $3$ actions that were assigned per-cluster, yielding an action space of size $3^C$.
+Transition matrices and reward functions of the form $r(x)$ were randomly generated.

-The graphs show the value $\|V^*\|$ averaged over every possible clustering assignment for a fixed $C$ and normalized by the maximum possible value when $C=7$.
-The basic case, where $C=1$, is plotted across each $C$ to show the increase in value attained by using cluster-based control.
-The black dot on each bar shows the $\|\Vhat\|$ achieved via CVI, again averaged across all clustering assignments and normalized by the maximum optimal value.
-The CVI value is shown with the minimum and maximum error bounds as found by \eqref{UB} and \eqref{LB}.
+The graphs display $\|V^*\|$ averaged over all clustering assignments for each fixed $C$ and normalized by $\|V^*_{C=7}\|$.
+The value for $C=1$ is a baseline to demonstrate the increase in value attained with a clustered policy.
+The black dot on shows $\|\Vhat\|$ achieved via CVI, again averaged across all clustering assignments, normalized, and shown with error bounds.
+Clearly, CVI finds optimal values for separable systems.

-These results exemplify the performance of CVI as compared to VI.
-Clearly Figure \ref{fig-sep} shows that CVI recovers the same values as VI for separable systems.